-Chapter 1 contains general provisions regarding listing of the Company and the information it must provide.
+Chapter 1 contains general provisions.
 Chapter 2 sets out listing requirements, which are an important part of the regulations for all companies that have, or wish to have, their shares listed on the Marketplace.
 Chapter 3 sets out rules for how companies continuously shall provide information about their operations to ensure that the market has access to the information required to form a view of the Company and its valuation.
 Chapter 4 describes the information that the Company always shall make publicly available, whether it is insider information or not.
 Chapter 5 specifies the cases in which the Company shall provide information to the Marketplace, even though the information does not need to be publicly disclosed.
 Chapter 6 sets out general provisions regarding when a company's shares may be placed on the observation list, suspended from trading or delisted.
 Chapter 7 describes the rules which applies when a company breaches the Regulations, and the sanctions that may be imposed.
 The Disciplinary Committee of the Marketplace determines the imposing of sanctions.